giyushino/verl-thinking-budget/README.md

 # verl-thinking-budget

-Train LLMs with constrained chain-of-thought reasoning using GRPO (Group Relative Policy Optimization) and the VeRL framework.
-Also evaluate performance with fixed thinking token budgets
+Train LLMs with constrained chain-of-thought reasoning using GRPO.
+Built off of verl

 ## Overview